sumn2u/learn-javascript/en/numbers/math.md

 Math.log10(1000); // 3
 ```

-To access its method, one can call its methods directly with arguments wherever necessary.
+To access maths method, one can call its methods directly with arguments wherever necessary.

 | Method             | Description                                                                     |
 | ------------------ | ------------------------------------------------------------------------------- |